If you are serious about securing a great H-1B job or a great internship in the U.S, our private coaching program maybe

 An alternative to the 3-hour coaching program is the opportunity to have a one-time consultation.
-International students from all majors enrolled at U.S universities contact us every week with questions regarding their job search prospects.
+International students from all majors enrolled at U.S universities contact us every week with questions regarding their U.S job search prospects.
 Most feel stuck and unsure about what to do to try to secure a job in the U.S. Many make bad decisions, unknowingly of course, that only hurt their chances of securing jobs in the U.S. We try to offer a few one-time, 50-min. appointments.
 No subsequent appointments are accepted.

 $300 (50-min. coaching package)